NYC - CAI

 • Which airline alliances offer flights from New York to Cairo?

-Star Alliance is the only airline alliance operating flights between New York and Cairo.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between New York and Cairo, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from New York to Cairo?